input-output-hk/hermes/docs/src/architecture/07_deployment_view.md

 * `HTTP Gateway` → exposed on a configurable port; reverse proxy can front it if required.
 * `IPFS/libp2p` → listens on local interfaces; participates in DHT and pub/sub.
 * `Reactor/Event Queue` → internal process-only.
-* `VFS/HDF5` → local filesystem for package state and app storage; optional temp in memory.
+* `VFS/HDF5` → local filesystem for package state and app storage; per-app `.hfs` file in Hermes home.

 ## Infrastructure Level 2